LukeSmithxyz/LARBS/README.md

 LARBS was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
-But LARBS also works on already configured systems *and* other Arch-based distros such as Manjaro, Antergos and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).
+But LARBS also works on already configured systems *and* other Arch-based distros such as Manjaro and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).